Leave yourself enough time between classes

 Remember that the context credit course could be the beginning of a Minor or Combined Major program in a subject different than Dramatic Arts.

-For those who may be interested in drama therapy, a psychology course would be a wise choice.
+For those who may be interested in drama therapy, PSYC 1F90 would be a wise choice.
 Many graduate programs require a number of completed psychology courses in order to qualify for admission.

 Choose a context credit course that is NOT in schedule conflict with your required DART courses AND that permits sufficient commuting time between classes at the MIWSFPA and those at 1812 Sir Isaac Brock Way, the main campus.
 Your schedule at Dramatic Arts will be very busy in the evenings with rehearsals, obligatory field trips and talkbacks, and other events.
 Whenever possible we recommend that you take your context credit courses during the day.